nicotine-plus/nicotine-plus/doc/TRANSLATIONS.md

 Getting the right underscore next to the right letter is something that's easier to do if you see nicotine+ running with the updated translation strings.

-## Suggesting improvements to the original English
+## Suggesting Improvements to Source Strings

 We love suggestions!
 If a string in the original English version seems odd or can be improved, please create an issue, and we will think about it and discuss it.

 If you simply edit a string to your liking, we may never notice and then a good idea is lost, or you may create confusion because of a problem you have never thought about.